edgelesssys/constellation/docs/docs/overview/performance.md

 Similarly, AMD and Google jointly released a [performance benchmark](https://www.amd.com/system/files/documents/3rd-gen-epyc-gcp-c2d-conf-compute-perf-brief.pdf) for CVMs based on 3rd Gen AMD EPYC processors (Milan) with SEV-SNP.
 With high-performance computing workloads like WRF, NAMD, Ansys CFS, and Ansys LS_DYNA, they found similar results with only small (2%--4%) performance degradation compared to standard VMs.
 You can expect to see similar performance for compute-intensive workloads running with Constellation on GCP.

-## Performance impact from I/O and network
+## Performance impact from storage and network

-To assess the overall performance of Constellation, we benchmarked Constellation v2.6.0 in terms of storage I/O using [`fio`](https://fio.readthedocs.io/en/latest/fio_doc.html) and network performance using the [Kubernetes Network Benchmark](https://github.com/InfraBuilder/k8s-bench-suite#knb--kubernetes-network-be).
+To assess the overall performance of Constellation, this benchmark evaluates Constellation v2.6.0 in terms of storage I/O using [`fio`](https://fio.readthedocs.io/en/latest/fio_doc.html) and network performance using the [Kubernetes Network Benchmark](https://github.com/InfraBuilder/k8s-bench-suite#knb--kubernetes-network-be).

-We tested Constellation on Azure and GCP and compared the results against the managed Kubernetes offerings AKS and GKE.
+This benchmark tested Constellation on Azure and GCP and compared the results against the managed Kubernetes offerings AKS and GKE.

 ### Configurations